 It is worth noting you are usually only able to claim your refund if you did not make any claims.
 Administration fees could apply when cancelling, so check the PDS.

 Compare car insurance policies

-If you’re getting a new car and are considering insurance, or are looking to switch providers, you can compare over 60+ policies with Canstar.
+If you are in the market for a new car insurance policy, you can compare over 50+ policies with Canstar.

 The comparison table below displays some of the policies currently available on Canstar’s database for a 30-39 year old male seeking cover in NSW without cover for an extra driver under 25.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical) and features links direct to the providers’ website.
 Use Canstar’s car insurance comparison selector to view a wider range of policies.

 Cover image source: Rawpixel.com (Shutterstock)